+Volatility is an inextricable part of cryptocurrencies.
+These assets are subject to pure market forces and reflect price turbulence.
+Unfortunately, volatility can rear its ugly head and cause cryptocurrency markets to plunge into a full-blown bear market.
+This piece will highlight three things to do in a crypto bear market.
 Crypto gambling enthusiasts on BC GAME know all about this level of volatility.
 Sometimes an asset you hold appreciates.
 Other times it depreciates.
 A period of prolonged price slump is called a bear market.
 It is the equivalent of recessions in mainstream markets, only that there are no bailouts in this industry to shore things up.
 Recovery is organic and will depend on technical and other intrinsic trends.

-Given this market’s high volatility, it may take time even to know that a bear market is on.
-The term bear market usually refers to any period of negative return where prices dip more than 20 percent from recent highs.
+Given this market’s high volatility, it may take time to know that a bear market is on.
+The term bear market usually refers to any period of negative return where prices dip more than 20 per cent from recent highs.
 However, Bitcoin can drop by double digits within a week and rebound in the next one.
 Nonetheless, periods of significant downturns in specific cryptocurrencies can happen, and one must know how to deal with such events.

 Read on to know the things to do in a crypto bear market: